databricks/spark-training/strata_2013/index.md

 </div>

 - Finally, lets calculate how different our new centroids are compared to our initial centroids.
 This will be used to determine if we have converged to the right set of centroids.
-To do this we create a variable named `tempDist` and use the `squaredDist` function to compute the distance between two vectors.
+To do this we create a variable named `tempDist` that represents the distance between the old centroids and new centroids.
+In Scala and Java, we use the `squaredDist` function to compute the distance between two vectors.
+For Python we can use `np.sum`.
 We sum up the distance over `K` centroids and print this value.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">